 - One spouse owes taxes, while the other would get a refund.

-You must still cooperate and share tax information if you file separately.
-You must coordinate who gets to claim your children as dependents if you have any.
-Spouses filing separately must both take the standard deduction or must both itemize their deductions—the returns have to "match" in this respect.
+You must still cooperate and share tax information with your spouse if you file separately.
+You'll have to coordinate who gets to claim your children as dependents if you have any.
+Spouses filing separately must both take the standard deduction or they must both itemize their deductions—the returns have to "match" in this respect.

-While filing jointly can in some cases result in lower federal tax, filing separately creates separate tax liabilities for each spouse, which can be useful in minimizing tax risks.
+While filing jointly can result in lower federal tax in many cases, filing separately creates separate tax liabilities for each spouse, which can be useful in minimizing tax risks.

 Qualifying Widow(er) With Dependent Child Filing Status

-You can still file jointly or separately as a married person for a tax year if your spouse died during that year, even if you don't have a dependent.
-If you're still unmarried and have a dependent child after the initial year of death, you can then file under the qualifying widow(er) (QW) filing status.
+You can still file jointly or separately as a married taxpayer for a tax year in which your spouse died, even if you don't have a dependent.
+You can then file under the qualifying widow(er) status if you're still unmarried and have a dependent child after the initial year of death.

-This filing status will allow you to continue benefiting from the same standard deduction and the same tax rates as those for married couples filing jointly.
-You can claim QW filing status for a total of two years.
-If you are still unmarried after those two years, your filing status changes to single or head of household.
+This status will allow you to continue benefiting from the same standard deduction and the same tax rates as those for married couples filing jointly.
+You can claim qualifying widow(er) filing status for a total of two years.
+Your status changes to single or head of household if you're still unmarried after those two years, and you'll lose eligibility for this status if you remarry before two years have passed.

 Confused?
 Get Help From the IRS

 The IRS stands by ready to help if you're still not certain of your correct filing status.
-It offers an interactive tool that allows you to plug in some information and it will tell you how you should file.
-You'll need some information at your fingertips, such as how much you paid toward keeping up your home for the year, and it only applies to U.S. citizens and resident aliens.
-It takes about five minutes.
+It offers an interactive tool that will tell you how you should file.
+You'll need some information at your fingertips, such as how much you paid toward keeping up your home for the year, and the tool only applies to U.S. citizens and resident aliens.
+It takes about five minutes to complete.